How to obtain a list of all projects and repositories from Bitbucket database

 Project One

-has one repositories, namedTemp1
+has one repository, namedTemp1

 . - Project